 As the child’s mother, we recognize your right to have your wishes honored, and to have your needs in the adoption process be provided for.
 By contacting our office as early in the pregnancy as possible, you allow yourself the most possible time to consider adoptive families, and to think carefully about your decision.
 So we encourage you to contact our office as soon as you can so that we can assist you as much as possible.

-If the father of the baby agrees with you about placing the child for adoption, the Law Offices of Joyce S. Schwensen will work with him in much the same way we work with you.
+If the father of the baby agrees with you about placing the child for adoption, the Law Office of Joyce S. Schwensen will work with him in much the same way we work with you.
 The two of you can choose an adoptive family together, if that is what you prefer.

-On the other hand, if the father of the baby is not in agreement about the adoption arrangements, the Law Offices of Joyce S. Schwensen will give you information about your options and how his disagreement with your decision may change the adoption procedures.
+On the other hand, if the father of the baby is not in agreement about the adoption arrangements, the Law Office of Joyce S. Schwensen will give you information about your options and how his disagreement with your decision may change the adoption procedures.

 If you do not know the name or the location of the father, then our office can ask the court to allow notice to be published in a legal newspaper and if possible mailed to the birth father’s last known address.
 After this, his rights as a father will be terminated unless he responds to the notices by coming to court or getting an attorney to fight the adoption.